idaholab/moose/modules/navier_stokes/doc/content/source/materials/INSFVMushyPorousFrictionMaterial.md

 where the Ergun coefficient is $C_F = 0.55$ and $\rho_l$ is the density of the liquid phase.

+!alert note
+This material is compatible with [INSFVMomentumFriction.md] which multiplies the incoming Forchheimer coefficient by the velocity magnitude; it is *incompatible* with [PINSFVMomentumFriction.md] which assumes the incoming Forchheimer coefficient already includes multiplication by the velocity magnitude.

-!syntax parameters /Materials/NSFVMushyPorousFrictionMaterial
+!syntax parameters /Materials/INSFVMushyPorousFrictionMaterial

-!syntax inputs /Materials/NSFVMushyPorousFrictionMaterial
+!syntax inputs /Materials/INSFVMushyPorousFrictionMaterial

-!syntax children /Materials/NSFVMushyPorousFrictionMaterial
+!syntax children /Materials/INSFVMushyPorousFrictionMaterial